Green-Software-Foundation/sci-ai/SPEC.md

 - Model selection and benchmarking systems
 - Evaluation frameworks

-Emissions from model training **SHALL** be calculated over the entire training duration, accounting for all epochs, parameter updates, intermediate runs, and early stopping phases.
+Emissions from model training SHALL be calculated over the entire training duration, including but not limited to, accounting for all epochs, parameter updates, intermediate runs, and early stopping phases.

 ### 7.4 System Integration (Provider)